-100 Questions About the Royal Wedding Answered!
+110 Questions About the Royal Wedding Answered!

 46. Will Prince George and Princess Charlotte play a part in the wedding?

-Fingers crossed!
-The royal siblings already proved they’re naturals at being a flower girl and page boy at their Aunt Pippa’s wedding last May, and they are expected to reprise their roles for Uncle Harry’s.
+Yes!
+The royal siblings already proved they’re naturals at being a flower girl and page boy at their Aunt Pippa’s wedding last May, and they will reprise their roles for Uncle Harry’s.

 47. Will Meghan throw her bouquet?